junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Everything will end, and everyone will die.
 Eventually.

-Sometimes, not even he knows what his missions are about, what's the meaning of all this.
-He's just a soldier, following the orders, fighting the war.
+Sometimes, not even he knows what his missions are about, what the meaning of all this is.
+He's just a soldier, following orders, fighting the war.
 Having a vessel that finally stops fighting him is just one tiny small thing that makes his tasks easier, so he can't say he's not pleased.
 He doesn't mind just doing one more thing to let the man's mind settle down, making his soul align better with his grace.

-Castiel lifts a finger, branding a set of protection sigil on the girl's ribs, and adding another layer of protection spell on the room.
+Castiel lifts a finger, branding a set of protection sigils on the girl's ribs, and adding another layer of protection spell on the room.
 He walks out of the room before the girl wakes up.

 The angel flaps his wings, heading east.
 They still have an Apocalypse to finish.